Gastonia Grizzlies: Awards

-Prior to the 2014 season, the Gastonia Grizzlies were named the Gaston Gazette "Person of the Year".
+Prior to the 2014 season, the Gastonia Grizzlies were named The Gaston Gazette "Person of the Year".
 Normally the award goes to an individual but the Grizzlies continued community impact helped earn them the honor.

 The Coastal Plain League congratulated the Grizzlies with the title of Organization of the Year in 2012.

-The Grizzlies have also received multiple Promotion of the Year awards at the National Summer League Conference.
+The Grizzlies also received multiple Promotion of the Year awards at the National Summer League Conference.

 CPL Champions

 The 2011 Grizzlies entered the CPL playoffs as the 6 seed and went on to upset the #3 seed Thomasville Hitoms, the #4 seed Forest City Owls in the Semifinals and the #1 seed in the nation the Edenton Steamers to win the Pettit Cup Championship.
 Michael Heesch was named Rawlings Defensive Player of the Year by finishing the season at 9-0 including three shutouts in the CPL playoffs.
 Heesch in addition to RHP Derek Epps were named to the Perfect Game Summer Ball All American Team.
 The Grizzlies finished the year as the #30 ranked team in the country by Perfect Game.